saisamarthtaluri/AudioMoodClassifier/README.md

 mood and naming the playlist according to the mood, such as “relaxing”.
 Here we investigate the possibility of assigning such information automatically, without user interaction.

+# Instructions to run

+Run the files in the order
+1. features_ext.py
+2. model_training.py
+3. predict.py in another terminal
+4. Run the command streamlit run app.py with predict.py running in the background.